schibsted/spid-tech-docs/resources/articles/mixpanel/implementing-tracking.md

 Read more [here](/sdks/javascript/).

-### 3. Identify the visitor via the SPiD SDK
+### 3. Identify the visitor via the SchAcc SDK

 When the page has loaded, subscribe to the "auth.visitor" event.
-This event is triggered when SPiD identifies the current visitor and the SDK is initialized.
+This event is triggered when SchAcc identifies the current visitor and the SDK is initialized.
 When the user is identified, you can identify the user with Mixpanel by calling `mixpanel.identify(SPID_VISITOR_ID)`.